-Student Health Services is located in the Wellness Center and is open from 8:30 a.m. until 6:00 p.m.
+Student Health Services is located on the corner of North Webster and Mulberry Street and is open from 8:30 a.m. until 6:00 p.m.
 Monday through Thursday and 8:30 a.m. until 4:30 p.m. on Friday.
 All services are confidential and include unlimited visits for nursing assessment, treatment and/or referral for further evaluation and care.
 Physician and Nurse Practitioner appointments are available daily after initial evaluation by a nurse.
 Cooperative relationships with community health care providers such as laboratories, pharmacies, hospitals and medical specialists complement the care offered on campus.